Vaishnaviiii-23/GlobeTrek/README.md

 **Objective:** Explore countries with search, filter, pagination, and flags.

 **Features:**
-- Fetches country data fro# GlobeTrek 🌍
+- Fetches country data from GlobeTrek 🌍

 **Objective:** Explore countries with search, filter, pagination, and flags.